mist64/cbmbus_doc/Commodore Peripheral Bus.md

       12   CHASSIS GND   N   GND

+	* IFC is RESET
-	* all lines are open collector
+	* all other lines are open collector
 		* defaults to 5V (line is "incative")
 		* will be 0V if any device pulls it down ("asserts" it, line is "active")
 		* it's impossible to tell who pulls it down